Anisotropic thermal conduction in galaxy clusters with MHD in Gadget: Acknowledgements

 \section{Acknowledgements}

-We thank Volker Springel for access to the developer version of GADGET.
-AA gives special thanks to his colleagues Max Imgrund, Marco H\"auser and Carsten Uphoff for very useful discussions during the creation of this work.
+We thank Volker Springel for access to the developer version of GADGET. \nr{We thank the anonymous referees for very helpful comments that helped to further improve this work along the way.} AA gives special thanks to his colleagues Max Imgrund, Marco H\"auser and Carsten Uphoff for very useful discussions during the creation of this work.
 KD and AMB are supported by the DFG Research Unit 1254 'Magnetisation of interstellar and intergalactic media' and by the DFG Cluster of Excellence ‘Origin and Structure of the Universe’.
 KD is supported by the SFB-Transregio TR33 'The Dark Universe'.
+We also thank the anonymous referee for very helpful comments to this article.
+AA, KD, AMB and MP are part of the MAGNETICUM\footnote{http://www.magneticum.org} simulation project.